-140. Members of the Victorian community who contracted SARS-CoV-2 from the workers at Rydges and Stamford Plaza (who contracted it from returned travellers) transmitted SARS-CoV-2 to other members of the community.
+140. Members of the Victorian community who contracted SARS-CoV-2 from the workers at Rydges and Stamford Plaza (who contracted it from returned travellers or other workers) subsequently transmitted SARS-CoV-2 to other members of the community.

 The plaintiff refers to paragraph 141 below.